ujjwalrai17/MediConnect/README.md

 ---

 ## 🌟 Overview
-**MediConnect** is a **Spring Boot backend application** that connects doctors and patients in a seamless and efficient system.
-It allows appointment scheduling, patient record management, and doctor tracking—all through **RESTful APIs**.
-Perfect for healthcare management and easy frontend integration.
+**MediConnect** is a **Spring Boot backend application** designed to seamlessly connect doctors and patients.
+It manages appointments, patient records, and doctor information efficiently, exposing everything via **RESTful APIs**.
+Perfect for healthcare management systems and easy frontend integration.

 ---